CreatorWorkflowsNow/lab_aemc/docs/170_Pipeline_Prod.md

 {: .important}
 > *Before beginning Pipelines and Deployment Setup, ensure your application scope is set to '**Deployment Pipeline**'.* | ![](../assets/images/2023-03-03-16-47-44.png)
 -->
-*Pipelines enable you to automate the propagation and installation of your applications from one instance to another.
-Pipelines are powered by the [ServiceNow CI / CD spoke](https://docs.servicenow.com/csh?topicname=cicd-spoke-1.html&version=latest), which enables you to automate processes such as publishing applications to the [application repository](https://docs.servicenow.com/csh?topicname=app-repo.html&version=latest), installing them on target instances, and running [ATF tests](https://docs.servicenow.com/csh?topicname=automated-test-framework.html&version=latest) and/or [instance scans](https://docs.servicenow.com/csh?topicname=hs-landing-page.html&version=latest).*
+Pipelines enable you to automate the propagation and installation of your applications from one instance to another.
+Pipelines are powered by the [ServiceNow CI / CD spoke](https://docs.servicenow.com/csh?topicname=cicd-spoke-1.html&version=latest), which enables you to automate processes such as publishing applications to the [application repository](https://docs.servicenow.com/csh?topicname=app-repo.html&version=latest), installing them on target instances, and running [ATF tests](https://docs.servicenow.com/csh?topicname=automated-test-framework.html&version=latest) and/or [instance scans](https://docs.servicenow.com/csh?topicname=hs-landing-page.html&version=latest).

-*Pipeline and Deployment Setup activities do not sync across instances and Pipeline configuration activities are required on all instances (production and sub-production).*
+Pipeline and Deployment Setup activities do not sync across instances and Pipeline configuration activities are required on all instances (production and sub-production).

-*In the **production** instance, complete the following steps to configure environments and deployment pipelines to streamline your application deployment process*.
+In the **production** instance, complete the following steps to configure environments and deployment pipelines to streamline your application deployment process.

 {: .highlight}
 > The 'Deployment Pipeline' plugin has already been installed for you in this Lab.